Everything There is to Know About Jumbo Loans

 Apart from eligibility, what are the other jumbo loan requirements to put in mind?
 Check them out below:

 Down payment: most lenders will ask for a 20% down payment.
 However, if you have sufficient income, the value might drop drastically, to as low as 3.5% down.
 Even a zero-down jumbo loan is possible.
-Contact our experts at Main Street Lenders to review your possibilities.
+Contact our experts at TJC Mortgage to review your possibilities.

 Mortgage rates: jumbo loans have higher mortgage rates compared to traditional loans, but not as high as you may think.
 The difference could be anything between .25 and .50%.